rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 - **+1PM:** aumenta os PV temporários em 5.
 - **+1PM:** aumenta o dano em 5.

+### Ashardalon's Stride (3 MP)
+<div class="spell-tags">elemental thaumaturgy no-arcane sacred</div>

+*3rd Circle*
+- **Execução:** Bonus
+- **Alcance:** Self
+- **Alvo:** DURATION: Concentration
+___

+The billowing flames of a dragon blast from your feet, granting you explosive speed.
+For the duration, your speed increases by 3sqr and moving doesn't provoke opportunity attacks.When you move within 1sqr of a creature or an object that isn't being worn or carried, it takes 1d6 fire damage from your trail of heat.
+A creature or object can take this damage only once during a turn.

+- **+2 PM:** Aumente o dano em +1d4.
+- **+2PM:** Aumente a velocidade de movimento bonus em +1sqr.

 ### Bane (1 MP)
 <div class="spell-tags">curse occult</div>